psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 From the Police.— Public-Office, Bow-street, April, 1787.

 RETURNED from transportation before the end of his term, JOHN FULKER, by trade  a chair maker and turner, a native of Kingsclere, in Hants; thirty two years old, five feet eight or nine inches high, light hair, pale complexion, grey eyes, has a small scar on his lip, (supposed to be his under lip) occasioned by a cut; stout made upwards, but not quite well made in his legs, walking somewhat weak in his knees.—Five Guineas Reward.

+---

+The last man to suffer the completed sentence of being hung and quartered, on Southsea Common